 Following the purchase of the legal ownership of the Mortgage Loans under the Programme, the Company is exposed to a variety of risks.
-As the Company's exposure to the Issuer and Covered Bond holders is under limited recourse (i.e. a risk transfer to the Noteholders), the risks for the Company itself are limited.
+As the Company exposure to the Issuer and Covered Bond holders with limited recourse (i.e. a risk transfer to the bondholders), the risks for the Company itself are limited.
 However, the Company has taken a variety of measures to minimise the risks linked to the transaction.

 All risks related to the transaction are well defined in the Prospectus.
-The key (financial instrument) risks comprises credit and concentration risk, interest rate risk and liquidity risk.
+The key financial risks comprises of financial risk, credit and concentration risk, interest rate risk and liquidity risk.

-In addition to the key (financial instrument) risks, the Company also faces operational risks.
+In addition to financial risks, the Company also faces operational risks.
 The servicing of the underlying Mortgage Loans, and the entity administration and investor reporting is performed by regulated, well-known companies.
-The operating risk is mitigated as the Company has contractual agreements with these companies and these companies either provide annual audit statements on the Mortgage Portfolios and/or an ISAE 3402 report with respect to the services provided by the Sub-Servicer, being Stater Nederland N.V.
+The operating risk is mitigated as the Company has contractual agreements with these companies and these companies either provide annual audit statements on the Mortgage Portfolios and/or an ISAE 3402 type II report with respect to the services provided by the Sub-Servicer, being Stater Nederland B.V..
 Furthermore the transaction includes measures to be taken once certain parties fail to maintain a specific credit rating.
 Management believes that the operational risks are low and no further measures are deemed necessary.

-The Company and the Dutch Tax Authorities have agreed, by way of a tax ruling, that the Company will be assessed on a pre-determined level of a minimum annual profit for tax purposes of 10% of the management fee with a minimum of EUR 2,500.
+The Company and the Dutch Tax Authorities have agreed, by way of a tax opinion that the Company will be assessed on a pre-determined level of annual profit for tax purposes.
 As a result, the risks described above will not influence the profit of the Company.